KevinNaufal93/go-axiata/README.md

-# go-axiata
+# GO CRUD Server
-Interview for Go Axiata By Kevin Naufal Permana
+Fun CRUD exploration using vanilla GO By Kevin Naufal Permana

 # How to run
 1. Please use "go get" on these items first